Walk and Talk Therapy and Ecotherapy

 What is Ecotherapy?

-Thus the ecosystem provides a unique opportunity to experience self and other as we bring to awareness the symbiosis of relating and being alive: by observing nature, noticing ourself in nature and developing awareness of how we relate to.
+Ecotherapy also works at a deeper healing level in recognising humanity as an integral part of the ecosystem, wherein our own healing is reflected in the healing of nature and vice versa.
+This understanding of interconnectivity presents a template for self understanding, and an opportunity to experience our self in context by bringing to awareness the symbiosis of relating and being alive: by observing nature, noticing ourself in nature and developing awareness of how we relate to it.
 From this we can develop secure attachments with all of life, reconnect with our own beingness and find healing, all of which inter-relate with and contribute to a larger healing process in the world around us.